 The potentially adverse effects of the Proposed Project are discussed in Chapter 3.0 of this EIR.
-Mitigation Measures have been recommended that would reduce impacts for all categories except aesthetics, air quality, and traffic to less than significant based on each set of significance criteria.
-The Proposed Project would result in significant unavoidable impacts related to aesthetics, air quality, and traffic.
+Mitigation Measures have been recommended that would reduce impacts for all categories except aesthetics and traffic to less than significant based on each set of significance criteria.
+The Proposed Project would result in significant unavoidable impacts related to aesthetics and temporary significant unavoidable impacts related to traffic.